heyrocker/middleman-with-md-submodule-example/content-style-guide/04_paragraph_types/12-staff-listing.html.md

 There are also two fields under the Options section that are for advanced use cases and beyond the scope of this tutorial.
 If you need help with these items, please contact Web Services.

-*TO DO: I wasn't able to do these descriptions and screen shots since it looks like you need to be signed in via CAS for it to work?*
 ##Directories Display IDs

 ### Table of People